nessche/phantomjs-qunit-junit-jscoverage-cobertura/README.markdown

     // path to the directory containing the testrunner.html
     templates: "coverage/templates",

+	// whether to ignore test failures or to break the build in case of test failures
+	ignoreFailures: true,

     src: {
        // application related javascripts (which are measured by the coveragetool)
        application: "src",